nanotheorygroup/kaldo/docs/output.md

 - `<diffusivity_bandwidth>/<diffusivity_threshold>/flux_sparse` $(n_{kpoints}, n_{modes}, n_{kpoints}, n_{modes})$.
 Sparse only when  `diffusivity_threshold` is specified.

-The folder structure depends on the input parameters and in parentesis is the shape of the tensor.
+The folder structure depends on the input parameters to the Phonon Object and in parenthesis is the shape of the tensor.
 All of the above observables are stored in a dense format, except for `flux_alpha` which is stored as formatted file in a `index value` format.

 The following tensors are stored in raw binary format and help saving time when performing different simulations on the same sample.
 - `_eigensystem (eigenvalues and eigenvectors)`